-The group abseil is one of the more complex set ups shown on the RCI training.
-Sometimes this leads to confusion with some element of the set up.
+The group abseil is one of the more complex setups shown on the RCI training.
+Sometimes this leads to confusion with some elements of the setup.

-Below are basic step by step instructions that RCI trainees might find useful.
-This blog is designed to jog your memory rather than teach this set up from scratch, so if you are not experienced in the skills required to build this set up, please don’t attempt it without additional guidance.
+Below are the basic step by step instructions that RCI trainees might find useful.
+This blog is designed to jog your memory rather than teach this set up from scratch, so if you are not experienced in the skills required to build this setup, do not attempt it without additional guidance.

 Cows Tail, Saftey rope, Abseil Rope